 A large space with a view of the ocean provides a beautiful view and great photographic opportunities for your wedding.
 We were lucky enough to have stunning views over Hot Water Beach in the Coromandel – though we didn’t have a marquee.
 For a completely DIY venue you will need to organise everything from the ground up: toilets, heating, generators, transportation, a food prep area, car-parking, lighting, furniture, and the list goes on.
 Ideally, look for a site where the property owners have hosted wedding before and are willing to help you pull everything together, or work with a wedding planner.

-Once you’ve chosen a venue, visit it with your marquee company.
+Once you’ve chosen a wedding venue, visit it with your marquee company

 A site inspection of the venue is included with your marquee company’s service.
 This is a vital step as they must see where you plan to have the marquee in order to give a realistic quotation.
 Let them know your estimated number of guests, ask what size marquee is needed, and obviously check you have the room for the required size.
 They will advise on access, layout, and any potential hazards like underground pipes and roots.

 - For your marquee, do you want white canvas walls do you want windows (clear walls) and or do you want it completely open?
 Do you want silk lining in your marquee?

 - What type of flooring would you prefer?
 The ideal solution is a level hard floor this provides a solid surface for guests to walk on, or plastic grid flooring or perhaps no flooring for that rustic look?

 - Do you prefer round tables or long trestle tables?
 This may effect the shape of marquee you choose.